dsccommunity/ActiveDirectoryDsc/README.md

   * If no parent name is specified, this is the fully qualified domain name for the first domain in the forest.
 * **`[String]` ParentDomainName** _(Write)_: Fully qualified name of the parent domain.
 * **`[PSCredential]` DomainAdministratorCredential** _(Required)_: Credentials used to query for domain existence.
-  * _Note: These are NOT used during domain creation._

-(AD sets the local admin credentials as new domain administrator credentials during setup.)
+  * _Note: These are NOT used during domain creation._ During an Active Directory deployment the local administrator credentials are used for the domain administrator.

 * **`[PSCredential]` SafemodeAdministratorPassword** _(Required)_: Password for the administrator account when the computer is started in Safe Mode.
 * **`[PSCredential]` DnsDelegationCredential** _(Write)_: Credential used for creating DNS delegation.